 - Branding is Everything

 If you are not already thinking of your company as a brand, then now is the perfect time to shift your perspective.
-It is no secret that personal branding is a hugely effective way to encourage sales and therefore you need to take a customer-centric approach to marketing your products and services.
+It is no secret that personal branding is a hugely effective way to encourage sales and therefore you need to take a customer-centric approach to market your products and services.
 Creating a personal brand is all about being authentic and staying true to the values and mission of your company.
+If you have a physical shop/store for your business and employ staff, you may require them to wear a uniform or wear branded shirts.
+If you have not done this yet, you can look at websites like https://imprint.com/shop/custom-apparel/t-shirts to get these made up and promote professionalism throughout your business.

 Try to stay focused on a key message and stick to it.
 Know your target demographic and create content, products, and services that appeals to their needs.
 Moreover, if you want to be memorable then appealing to the niche interests of your target community is fundamental.
 Essentially, narrowing down exactly what your brand stands for makes it easier for people to remember who you are.